-34 The criteria are the democratic anchorage and respect for human rights of the foreign service concerned, the tasks, professionalism and reliability of the foreign service, the advisability of the cooperation in the context of international obligations, enhancement of the performance of tasks by GISS and the principle of quid pro quo.
+34 The criteria are the democratic anchorage and respect for human rights of the foreign service concerned, the tasks, professionalism and reliability of the foreign service, the advisability of the that all of these factors must be assessed with each individual factor carrying more or less weight.
+This weighting then results in a decision to cooperate or not to cooperate with the foreign service concerned or a decision to intensify or not to intensify the cooperation.

-then be weighted against the other cooperation criteria.
+According to the internal manual the first step of the process must be a balancing of interests.
+It must be assessed to what extent GISS and the foreign service have interests in common and whether a conflict of interests exists or major specifically Dutch interests are involved.
+The outcome of the balancing of interests, so the internal manual continues, must then be weighted against the other cooperation criteria.
 These other criteria are inter alia the democratic anchorage, the respect for human rights and the tasks, professionalism and reliability of the foreign service concerned.
 The outcome of the balancing of interests weighted against the other criteria determines the possible scope of cooperation between GISS and the foreign service concerned, in other words in which different fields GISS might cooperate with the counterpart.
 According to the internal manual this outcome is also decisive for the intensity of the cooperative relation.
 Intensity means how closely GISS may cooperate with the foreign service and what forms of cooperation are permitted.
 Finally, the rule applies that there are no eternal allies and no perpetual enemies.35